ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

    ![Create data table](/learn/images/featured-scenarios/write-a-graphql-api-with-ballerina/create-data-table.gif)

-2. Replace the `{key: value}` of the generated table with the code below.
+2. Replace the `{key: value}` placeholder of the generated table with the following entries to add the initial data to the table.

     ```
     {